 Arts Undergraduate Research Scholarship Application Instructions

-This competition is for students who are pursuing a degree in the Arts, willing to pursue ARTS honors and an Honors Distinction Project in the arts, and will be working on a creative or research project by autumn semester of the last year of their major program.
-Annual competitions will be held during the autumn and spring semesters.
-The amount of an award varies from $500 to $7,000.
+This competition is for students who are pursuing a degree in the arts, and completing an arts-based creative or research project by autumn semester of the last year of their major program.

 - Completed application form, including budget